Why are potatoes good for me?

 Folate is a water-soluble vitamin, which means it is not stored and is required daily.
 Adults need 0.2mg a day.
 Potatoes have a distinct advantage over rice and pasta here.
 Boiled new potatoes in their skins (175g portion) provide 16% of the Recommended Daily Allowance (RDA) of folate.

-Amongst major sources of carbohydrate, boiled potatoes have the second highest concentration of folate after bread and an average jacket potato (180g) baked in its skin contains nearly 40% of the Recommended Daily Allowance of folate.
+Boiled potatoes have one of the highest concentrations of folate and an average jacket potato (180g) baked in its skin contains nearly 40% of the Recommended Daily Allowance of folate.

 Fibre is an important component of a healthy diet and we get it from plant based foods such as potatoes, breads, cereals and pulses.